ClickHouse and PromQL

 FROM timeseries_db.timeseries_tags_table;

-We’ll add ClickHouse Prometheus protocol handlers for remote write, raw remote read table and all the downsampled tables:
+Next, add Prometheus protocol handlers for remote write, raw remote read, and each downsampled table:

 <clickhouse>